pulumi/docs/quickstart/kubernetes/index.md

 ## Tutorials

-The easiest way to start with AWS is to follow one of the tutorials:
+The easiest way to start with Kubernetes is to follow one of the tutorials:

 * [Create a Guestbook App with Redis and Nginx](./tutorial-guestbook.html): Create multi-tier web application using Redis and Nginx, and powered by Docker containers